 Other Functions and Key Life Events for Employees and Immediate Partners

-Expenses associated with seasonal gatherings/meals, birthdays/weddings/baby celebrations, and social gatherings are considered to be personal in nature and may not be paid for using College funds.
+Meals and entertainment expenses associated with individual units/departments seasonal gatherings/meals, birthdays/weddings/baby celebrations, and social gatherings are considered to be personal in nature and may not be paid for using College funds.

 Circumstances may occur that would warrant the prudent use of College funds to acknowledge a key life event for an employee or their immediate partner in the form of a greeting card or flowers.
 An example of this type of situation would be the sudden illness or death of a College employee, their immediate partner or family member, or a College friend or donor.